-A bigger impediment was that many Government employees could not perform a credible security risk assessment, without proper training and on-the-job experience.
-This was manageable for those who had/have budget to contract in specialists, but the remainder remain somewhat hamstrung in terms of effective security risk-based practices.
+A bigger impediment was that many Government employees could not perform a credible security risk assessment, without proper security training and on-the-job experience.
+This was manageable for those who had/have budget to contract in risk and threat specialists, but the remainder remain somewhat hamstrung in terms of effective security risk-based practices.

 Those entities that were doing security risk management well were carrying out enterprise assessments every two years, and sooner if the environment warranted it.
 Further assessments were carried out at the operational level to examine functional and process-level.

 The aggregation of assessments over time is something that can also be problematic, especially if they are MS Word documents stacked in a corner.
 The fact that every consultant does things differently usually also means restarting the process periodically, rather than the implementation of a genuine and ongoing program of risk ‘management’.
 Once created, assessments should simply be reviewed and updated rather than being recreated, potentially saving a substantial amount of money in the process.

 Further, security managers are not equipped with the best tools to be able to create and manage effective security risk assessments.
 Enterprise Risk Management platforms, where they have been procured by an entity, do not account for the nuances of security risk management, and it seems that no amount of retrofitting/customising them changes the fact.
 Where they are being used, they can be complex and require routine use to maintain the necessary degree of knowledge to get the most out of them.